Resource profiles

 Use the following Pipeline CLI commands to interact with resource profiles.

-Specify any of the default profiles by using the following command:
+Set the resource profile for a new pipeline by using the following command:

 Define a new resource profile